Opal Authenticity Certificate

 Type of Opal

-Opals come in many varieties, each with its unique body tone, transparency, and structure.
+Australian Opal comes in many varieties, each with its unique body tone, transparency, and structure.
 Below are the key types of opal and their definitions:

 • Black Opal: Opals with a body tone between N1 and N4.
 Black opals exhibit the most striking play-of-color due to their dark background.